 To comply with the GDPR, CCPA and local data protection laws and regulations

 There is a legal requirement to have the Privacy Policy on a website or mobile app.
-If an IT product targets audiences in different countries, then the Privacy Policy must comply with the requirements of the laws of such regions.
+If an IT product targets audiences in different countries, then the Privacy Policy must comply with the requirements of the laws of all such regions.
 In this case, the rule applies: if the user comes to you, then your law applies; if you go to the user, then users’ law applies.

 California has the California Online Privacy Protection Act (CalOPPA) and the Consumer Privacy Act (CCPA).
-The acts apply to companies that collect personal data from California residents, meaning their laws go beyond the boundaries of one state.
+These acts apply to companies that collect personal data from California residents, meaning their laws go beyond the boundaries of one state.
 For example, your company is located in Seattle or Boston but processes users' personal data from California.
 Then the Seattle or Boston company must comply with CalOPPA and CCPA requirements.

 These are some acts that regulate privacy:

-- The Children's Online Privacy Protection Act (COPPA) is in the US.
+• The Children's Online Privacy Protection Act (COPPA) is in the US.

-- In Canada - Personal Information Protection and Electronic Documents Act (PIPEDA).
+• In Canada - Personal Information Protection and Electronic Documents Act (PIPEDA).

-- In the EU - General Data Protection Regulation (GDPR).
+• In the EU - General Data Protection Regulation (GDPR).

 Your consumer's (user's) location influences the requirements you need to comply with in your Privacy Policy.
 For example, there are differences between CCPA and GDPR.
 The first applies to the protection of the B2C segment, but the second - applies to B2C and B2B.
 At the same time, US companies that work with European markets and consumers must adapt their policies to the requirements of the GDPR.